KechrisLab/ASAShortCourse-MultiOmics/README.md

 install.packages("ggfortify")

 ## Lecture 4 (April 20) - Multi-omics causal mediation analysis and single cell multi-omics analysis

+Lecture note and the materials of lab session are located in the 'Lecture 4' subdirectory.
+Similar to the lecture 2 & 3, the following code can be used to install these packages to your default package directory.

+install.packages("HIMA")

+install.packages("knitr")

+install.packages("ggplot2")

+install.packages("ggrepel")

+install.packages("Seurat")

+install.packages("devtools")

+devtools::install_github('satijalab/seurat-data')

+install.packages("cowplot")

+install.packages("dplyr")